Expert Advisors (EAs)

 Are Expert Advisors Safe?

-There is no guarantee of consistent profits when trading with EAs.
+There is no guarantee of profits when trading with EAs.
 Whilst some of the best bots do generate decent returns, these can be pricey and often out of reach for beginners.
 Always check reviews of free bots before hitting download and be wary of installing Expert Advisors from third-party websites, as they could contain malicious code or be operating a scam.

 Do Forex Expert Advisors Really Work?